Most people grossly overestimate the cash flow they are actually getting on their rental property.

 It’s also common to grossly understate the actual expenses you will incur.
 An example of this is assuming you won’t have any vacancy and hardly any repairs.

-So you might see a great ROI of 15% on a property, only to find out that’s a before expenses and mortgage number.
+So you might see a great ROI of 15% on a property, only to find out they didn’t include expenses or mortgage payment.

 It’s not the whole story.